1. Contact Nichols Crowder at either our Moorabbin office (03) 9559 3888

 Most commercial and industrial leases are based on the tenant paying a net rental plus outgoings and GST.
 The outgoings are paid for by the tenant as they are essentially the "running costs" of the premises.

-Under the Retail Leases Act some properties as defined, are not required to pay land tax.
+Under the Retail Leases Act tenants of some properties as defined, are not required to pay land tax.
 Nichols Crowder or your solicitor can provide more professional advice on land tax based on a single holding basis.

 The aspects of the premises that will fall under the category of maintenance will include:

 Refer to the lease or to the Owners Corporation for maintenance responsibilities regarding individual properties.